nmbr73/Kernfusion/Wiki/Fusion and Resolve/WebGL to DCTL/Conversion.md

 float3 v = to_float3(0.2f,0.4f,1.3f);
 ```

 One speciality with those vector types ist, that accessing multiple vector elements at ones (e.g. `float2 c=coords.xy`) must be resolved to single element access (the example could be converted to `float2 c = to_float2(coords.x,coords.y)`).
-See [[swizzling]] for further details and more examples.
+See [[Swizzling]] for further details and more examples.